-The burden of coronary diseases was so obvious, that the representatives of the province of North Karelia handled a petition to the state authorities and requested to help to improve the health of people in the province.
+The burden of coronary diseases was so obvious, that the representatives of the province of North Karelia handed a petition to the state authorities and requested to help to improve the health of people in the province.
 After an active planning period, the North Karelia project started in 1972.

 In the early phase of the planning process it was decided that the emphasis of the action would be prevention of cardiovascular diseases.
 When the objectives and the practical implementation plan were set, an approach based on community organization was selected.
 The project became the first major community-based project in CVD prevention.
 Later the scope of the project was broadened to include also other major chronic diseases and health promotion in an integrated manner.